mbradds/pipeline-profiles/readme.md

 - Fully remove Jquery dependency
 - Add better functionality for leaflet bubble size change on zoom: https://leafletjs.com/examples/zoom-levels/
 - Add in the html style changes requested by the web team (eg, replace all bold tags with strong)
+- Add method in EventTrend to include a gap when there are no events in recent years.